ILikePlayingGames/line-diff-action/README.md

 ---

 This action gets the line by line differences between a given commit hash and HEAD.
+This action is designed to format output for Discord so results may look weird in other applications.
+Support for changing the Delta theme will come later.

 # Usage